 Grounding Of The Heart

-Generally speaking, to be grounded is about aligning your centers of gravity/energy with earth, and raising your consciousness in every part of your body so that you feel and become one on a physical, energetic, and spiritual level.
+Generally speaking, to be grounded is about aligning your centers of gravity/energy with earth, and raising your consciousness in every part of your body so that you feel and become one on a physical,

 There are actually two centers of gravity that contribute to grounding; the Root Chakra or Sacral Chakra and the Heart Chakra.
 The two work closely together, but for the purpose of this article, I will focus on the latter.
 The Root/Sacral Chakras have to do with the physical and energy levels of your being, while the Heart Chakra is connected to the spiritual grounding of your being.